dmd-program/dmd-100/topics/organizing_story_development.md

 When drafting a story, it is often best to convey information and ideas indirectly.
 For instance, you could write, "Mary was a very nice person."
 Alternatively, you could write, "Mary spent her weekends volunteering at a local shelter and worked part time as a nurse."
 Both methods communicate the kind of person Mary is, but the latter is more engaging for the reader.

+You can extrapolate this concept to practically everything you make.
+You want to let your viewers connect the dots.
+If you don't give their brain any work to do, it can make for an extremely dull experience.

 ### Story Elements

 #### Setting